andrelucas/mkhot/README.md

 ```

-The `-i` option specifies an I/O operation should be run in the busy threads
+The `-i` option specifies an I/O operation should be run in the busy threads,
-either.
-This is simply a read of `/dev/zero`; we don't care about _actual_ I/O,
+again in a tight loop.
+This is simply a read of `/dev/zero`; we don't care about
-we just want to generate system call.s
+_actual_ I/O, we just want to generate system calls.

 The `-h` and `-t` options act as multipliers for the number of threads started.
 `-h` is defaulted to the number of hardware threads detected, and `-t`